P4ti3nn3/USB-Armory-Setup/Auto-conf/README.md

 Then sellect `complete installation` for the classic configuration.

 Wait a few minutes and then you can follow the nexts steps.

+At the step `Loading of the armory utils`, if the message `connection refused` show up, re run the tool but select `Armory utils sharing` and answer `yes` to the message.